Connect with us

 By

-As a parent, I frequently catch myself pondering the developmental goals my child is expected to achieve.
-The concept of the Zone of Proximal Development has particularly sparked my interest.
+As a parent, I often find myself thinking about the developmental milestones my child should reach.
+The idea of the Zone of Proximal Development has piqued my curiosity.

 It’s like a sweet spot where a child is engaged in challenging tasks, actively seeking assistance, and making progress with scaffolding.
 They become capable of completing tasks with guidance, demonstrating independent problem-solving skills, and applying newly learned skills.